Chrome City Downs

 "He's only half lost in memories.
 Half.
 Draw him out.
 Talk to him."

-"But won't that put me in his world?"
+"But won't that put me in his memories?"

 "Don't do this to me, Carbon.
-Are you still there?"
+You still in there?"
 She curled up in the chair next to him.

 Carbon slurred.
 "Did you miss me, Dara?"